Why I'm Building a Programming Language for AI Agents

 The broader bet

-That is why I keep coming back to a simple idea:
+So I keep coming back to one idea:

 if agents are going to write a large share of the code, the language should expose explicit contracts at the points where failure is most expensive.

 It is still under active development.
-APIs will change.
-Some surfaces are much more mature than others.
-But the direction is intentional, and the current docs already describe a real working stack rather than a slide-deck thesis.
+APIs will change, and some surfaces are far more mature than others.
+But the direction is deliberate, and the docs describe a stack that actually runs, not a slide-deck thesis.

-If you are hitting the wall where coding agents produce code that is plausible but not dependable, I think the right question is no longer just "which model should I use?"
+If you keep hitting the wall where agents produce code that is plausible but not dependable, the model is only half the question.
+The other half is what kind of language and toolchain you are asking that model to work inside.